npm-simplified/simplified/docs/content-comments.md

 -- (int) `authorId`

 Optional.
-Use only when updating the comment author id.
+Use only when changing the comment's author.

 -- (string) `author`

 Optional.
-Use only when updating the comment's author name.
+Use only when changing the comment author's name.

 -- (string) `authorEmail`

 Optional.
-Use only when updating the comment's author email address.
+Use only when changing the comment author's email address.

 -- (string) `authorUrl`

 Optional.
-Use only when updating the comment's author link.
+Use only when changing the comment author's url.

 #### @returns:
 Returns true on success or error on failure.